tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 [3] S. Wager.
 [Cross-Validation, Risk Estimation, and Model Selection: Comment on a Paper by Rosset and Tibshirani](https://arxiv.org/abs/1909.11696). _Journal of the American Statistical Association_, 2020.\
 [4] L. Gao, J. Schulman, J. Hilton.
 [Scaling Laws for Reward Model Overoptimization](https://proceedings.mlr.press/v202/gao23h). _International Conference on Machine Learning (ICML)_, 2023.\
 [5] Y. Oren, N. Meister, N. Chatterji, F. Ladhak, T. B. Hashimoto.
 [Proving Test Set Contamination in Black Box Language Models](https://arxiv.org/abs/2310.17623). _International Conference on Learning Representations (ICLR)_, 2024.\
 [6] O. Salaudeen, A. Reuel, A. Ahmed, S. Bedi, Z. Robertson, S. Sundar, B. Domingue, A. Wang, S. Koyejo.
 [Measurement to Meaning: A Validity-Centered Framework for AI Evaluation](https://arxiv.org/abs/2505.10573).
-2025\
-[7] B. Recht, B. Roelofs, V. Shankar, L. Schmidt.
-[Do ImageNet Classifiers Generalize to ImageNet?](https://arxiv.org/abs/1902.10811) _International Conference on Machine Learning (ICML)_, 2019 \
+2025.\
-[8] M. Mancoridis, K. Vafa, B. Weeks, S. Mullainathan.
-[Potemkin Understanding in Large Language Models](https://arxiv.org/abs/2506.21521). _International Conference on Machine Learning (ICML)_, 2025
+[7] M. Mancoridis, K. Vafa, B. Weeks, S. Mullainathan.
+[Potemkin Understanding in Large Language Models](https://arxiv.org/abs/2506.21521). _International Conference on Machine Learning (ICML)_, 2025.
+[8] J. D. Gaebler, C. Isley, C. Avery, S. Goel.
+[Reassessing the Role of Standardized Tests in University Admissions](https://5harad.com/papers/testing-debate.pdf). _Preprint_, 2026.

 ---

 ## Grading

+If you are taking the class for a letter grade:\
 Homework (40%): four biweekly problem sets with math and coding problems\
 Frontier lecture presentation (10%): one ~10 minute group presentation of a paper you will choose\
 Final project (50%): group final project on a topic broadly related to the class

+If you are taking the class for CR/NC, you don't have to do a frontier lecture presentation.
+Only homework and final project.

 ---